 - These courses are offered free of charge to anyone in the Loudoun community.

 All participants will be required to complete a two-hour, self-paced online training in advance of the virtual instruction, which will be scheduled for about a week later.
 Following the completion of the required training:

 - Participants in the Adult Mental Health First Aid program will complete a six-hour, instructor-led videoconference training typically held in two sessions.

-- Participants in the Youth Mental Health First Aid program will complete a six-hour, Instructor led videoconference training typically held in two sessions.
+- Participants in the Youth Mental Health First Aid program will complete a six-hour, Instructor led in-person training typically held in two sessions.

 What the Training Covers

 - Common signs and symptoms of mental illness.

 - Common signs and symptoms of substance use.

 - How to interact with a person in crisis.